GSA/digitalgov.gov/content/posts/2014-05-07-new-white-house-report-prize-competition-use-increased-85-in-2013.md

 ---
-url: /2014/05/07/new-white-house-report-prize-competition-use-increased-85-in-2013/
 date: 2014-05-07 1:30:07 -0400
 title: 'New White House Report: Prize Competition Use Increased 85% in 2013'
 summary: We are thrilled to share an update from our competition colleagues at the White House Office of Science and Technology Policy.
-The third annual comprehensive report detailing the use of prizes and competitions
+The third annual comprehensive report detailing the use of prizes and
 authors:
   - tmarcoullier
 categories: